kabaskill/blitz-react/README.md

 1. Run `npm link` to use your local development version
 2. Make changes to the codebase
 3. Test your changes by running the CLI in a separate directory
-4. Use `npm unlink minimal-react` when you're done
+4. Use `npm unlink blitz-react` when you're done

 ### Project Structure

 ```
-minimal-react/
+blitz-react/
 ├── src/
 │   ├── cli.ts           # Main CLI entry point
 │   ├── config.ts        # Configuration and template settings